Joe’s Blog: 60s to flakes this week (MON-2/6)

 Today: Mostly cloudy, very windy and warm with highs well into the 60s.The record is 70° set back in 1904.
 We missed the record of 67° yesterday by 2°

 Tonight: There may be a few showers SE of the Metro with a cold front coming through.
-Best chances are Harrisonville/Paola SEwards.
+Best chances are Harrisonville/Paola Southeastwards.
 They will be quick hitters and last for less than 30 minutes.
-Lows in the mid 30s
+Lows in the mid-30s

 Tomorrow: Partly sunny and pleasant.
 Not as warm but still above average with highs in the 50° range

-Wednesday: Some rain is possible…there is a chance towards night of some snowflakes mixing in.
+Wednesday: Some rain is possible… there is a chance toward night of some snowflakes mixing in.
 Temperatures 40-45° with falling evening temperatures

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++